t0mk/docker-s3/README.md

   - s3://bucket/furter/file.gz:TEd_lVrPewCVHxIsrBJU3uckhzwCZ2GD
 - or just absolute file-path (pointing to a volume) in the container:
   - /volume/file.gz
+- for load\* commands, path can be a HTTP URL

 => save <path> <dir1> [dirN]*
    saves tar.gz with dirs listed in args to S3path to bucket BUCKET